 Finally, breaking applications into microservices and functions allows them to be more interoperable and reusable.
 Network Slicing and CUPS are enabled by 5G’s Service-Based Architecture, consisting of different network functions that interact via APIs to consume and produce services.

-Azion Edge Functions lets you create serverless functions to smoothly transition legacy applications to a cloud-based architecture.
+Azion’s Edge Computing products are designed to make it easier for businesses to build and run modern applications.
+Edge Functions lets you create serverless functions to smoothly transition legacy applications to a cloud-based architecture.
 With Edge Functions, you can execute event-driven functions at the edge of the network by writing your own custom code, or choose from existing Edge Firewall or Edge Application functions.
 And since you only pay when your code runs, it allows you to migrate workloads in the most cost-effective way possible.
+In addition, Edge Orchestrator enables customers to deploy and manage NFVs (Network Functions Virtualization) to their edge locations.
+Edge Orchestrator is highly interoperable and designed to operate on most network architectures and device types, so that you can build out edge infrastructure, connect to 5GC, and automate, manage, and control edge resources in real time.

 In our next post in this series, we’ll take a look at one of the most exciting capabilities outlined in 3GPP’s most recent release: the creation of private 5G networks.
 The ability of enterprises to create custom networks tailored to their organization’s unique needs enables new business opportunities, which we’ll examine in next week’s post, along with some of the other 5G features specified in 3GPP’s Release 16.